Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Introduction

-In short, a common challenge of \ac{DNN}-based MIMO methods -- at both the lower and upper frequency bands -- is their reliance on vast amounts of site-specific channel data.
+In short, a common challenge of DNN-based MIMO methods---at both the lower and upper frequency bands---is their reliance on vast amounts of site-specific channel data.
 Specifically, training a beam alignment algorithm typically requires on the order of 100K channel measurements for each macrocell sector \cite{Raj22, heng:23, alkhateeb:19, Wang22}.
 When dealing with high-dimensional channel measurements, the complexity escalates further due to the need to track a vast number of parameters at the receiver for accurate channel estimation \cite{Eli17}.
 In systems like massive MIMO, this complexity is compounded by the limited number of RF chains available at the base station, leading to excessively high pilot overheads \cite{Ma20}.
-Needless to say, it is very time-consuming and prohibitively expensive to collect on the order of 100K physical $\textbf{H}$ measurements in each cell site.
+Needless to say, it is very time-consuming and prohibitively expensive to collect on the order of 100K physical $\mathbf{H}$ measurements in each cell site.
 Even if an offline ray tracing approach is used, which negates the need for field measurements, it is still necessary to carefully specify each cell's physical environment and accurately model its propagation characteristics, e.g. reflection coefficients of each object.
-To harness the power of DNN-based approaches to MIMO systems, there is a pressing need to develop rich and realistic high dimensional channel datasets despite having minimal actual data.
+To harness the power of DNN-based approaches to MIMO systems, there is a pressing need to develop rich and realistic high-dimensional channel datasets despite having minimal actual data.
+Crucially, additional data must meet the necessary condition of preserving the channel's spatially correlated multipath structure to ensure reliable performance \cite{Rappaport2013mmWave5G}.